KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

 And I have an error right out of the gate.

     WARNING: Failed to create dynamic parameters from the template's manifest file.
-Template-based dynamic parameters will not be available until the error is corrected.
-The error was: The TemplatePath parameter value must refer to an existing directory.
-The specified path 'C:\workspace\PlasterTemplates\FullModuleTemplate\PlasterManifest.xml' does not.
+The TemplatePath parameter value must refer to an existing directory.

 It looks like it wants a directory instead of a full path to the `PlasterManifest.xml` file.
 That is easy enough to correct.
 I am glad the error messages said that it is looking for a directory.